info-201a-sp22/exercises/chapter-02-exercises/exercise-1/README.md

 Open up your command-line terminal, and perform the following tasks:

--  Navigate to your "Desktop" directory
+1. First, navigate to your "Desktop" directory from the command line

--  Create a new folder called "quick-exercise"
+2. Then, create a new folder called "quick-exercise"

--  Navigate into the "quick-exercise" folder you just created
+3. Navigate into the "quick-exercise" folder you just created

--  Go this [website of Presidential Inaugural Addresses](https://www.presidency.ucsb.edu/documents/presidential-documents-archive-guidebook/inaugural-addresses), and choose an address to use for this exercise.
-Next, using a text editor of your choice (i.e., a software application that allows you to create text documents like Atom, TextEdit, or Notepad), make a new file called "address.txt" and manually copy and paste the text of your Inaugural Address inside the text file.
-Be sure to save this file inside the "quick-exercise" folder that you made
+4. Go to [Project Gutenberg](https://www.gutenberg.org/ebooks/search/?sort_order=downloads).
+Browse through the available texts and pick one — preferably a text that you've read before or that you have some interest in.
+Click on the text and then click on "Plain Text UTF-8."
+Now download that plain text file via the URL.
+Rename the file something more coherent and readable (if using Windows, you may have already renamed it).
+If you have trouble, you can also save this file manually, but be sure to save this file inside the "quick-exercise" folder

--  Now, going back to your command line interface, list the contents of your "quick-exercise" folder to verify that the new file is there
+5. Now, going back to your command line interface, list the contents of your "quick-exercise" folder to verify that the new file is there

--  Display the contents of the "address.txt" file in the terminal
+6. Display the contents of your text file in the terminal
     -  *Hint: Mac Users can use the `less` command to easily scroll up and down.
 Windows users can use the `more` command.*

--  Navigate to the "Documents" folder for your machine
+✨ Bonus: search for a word in your text file! ✨

--  Display the contents of the "Desktop/quick-exercise/address.txt" file in the terminal *without changing directories again!*
+7. Now for something a little harder... navigate to your "Documents" folder

--  Bonus: search for a word in the Inaugural Address (try "tax," "freedom," and "america")
+8. Display the contents of your text file again, but this time *without changing directories* (this will require that you understand the relationship between your Desktop folder and your Documents folder!)